Trevor Larnach Player Props: Twins vs. Brewers

-On Tuesday, Trevor Larnach (.206 on-base percentage in past 10 games, 104 points below season-long percentage) and the Minnesota Twins face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 7:40 PM ET.
+The Minnesota Twins, including Trevor Larnach (.212 on-base percentage in past 10 games, 97 points below season-long percentage), battle starter Colin Rea and the Milwaukee Brewers at Target Field, Wednesday at 1:10 PM ET.

-In his most recent game, he went 1-for-4 with two RBI against the Blue Jays.
+He had a hitless performance in his most recent game (0-for-1) against the Brewers.

 Trevor Larnach Game Info & Props vs. the Brewers